 Writing is an art, so it’s no surprise that those interested in writing time in words should take the time to learn about the process.
 It’s not something that you can pick up on in a day and be an effective writer.

 However, if you take the time to learn the basics of writing, you’ll have no problem becoming an effective writer.
 So, how to write time in words starts with knowing how you want your words to sound.
 Write down everything that comes to mind, both good and bad, in terms of how they sound to others.
-Think about how a change in one word will alter the meaning of another.
+Think about how a change in a word will alter the meaning of another.

-That way, you will enjoy what you are creating and you will impress your readers with your skills.
+That way, you will enjoy what you are creating, and you will impress your readers with your skills.

 You don’t want to end up with a badly written piece of work because you didn’t think it through.
-For instance, you wouldn’t want to try and write a essay or a paper that has grammatical errors in it.
+For instance, you wouldn’t want to try and write an essay or a paper with grammatical errors in it.
 Your reader won’t trust it will prove to be a waste of their time.
-You also want to make sure that your spelling and grammar is correct.
+You also want to make sure that your spelling and grammar are correct.

-Just follow these simple tips and you’ll soon be able to turn loose ideas into polished pieces of work.
-You can also have fun while learning how to write time in words by writing stories, poetry, novels, articles, or whatever comes to mind.
+Just follow these simple tips, and you’ll soon be able to turn loose ideas into polished pieces of work.
+You can also have fun while learning to write time in words by writing stories, poetry, novels, articles, or whatever comes to mind.
 The main thing is to take the time to do it right.